ChaseFlorell/fcc-code-management/PITCHME.md

 ### @color[orange](Branches)

 As of last week, we are no longer using the @color[red](mobile/development) branch.
-All teams are now focusing their efforts on the `developement` branch.
+All teams are now focusing their efforts on the @color[red](development) branch.
 New branching structure is as follows

 @fa[arrow-down]